0114 2631155

 Read more

-Big congratulations to Sophie who passed her Lowland Leader Assessment last week.
+Big congratulations to Sophie Sparham who passed her Lowland Leader Assessment last week.
 Sophie is a poet, writer and creative writing facilitator.
 Sophie leads guided poetry workshops in the Peak District, where she creates a space for connecting with nature within without and turning your walks into words.
 During her assessment, Sophie performed a phenomenally powerful…

 Read more